wavemaker/docs/learn/how-tos/Integrating-JUnit-tests-for-WaveMaker-application.md

 ### CONFIGURATION

-1. Export the WaveMaker application as a zip file.
+1. Export the WaveMaker application as a [zip file](/learn/app-development/dev-integration/import-export-update-apps#export-project).
 2. Import this zip file into IDE (Use [WaveMaker workspace sync plugin](/learn/how-tos/synchronizing-wavemaker-apps-ides-beta)).
-3. Add the following dependencies in pom.xml file.
+3. Add the following dependencies in pom.xml file under the dependencies tag.

 ```
     <dependency>